defactor-com/documentation/docs/assets/how-tos/index.md

 **How to Delete:**

-1. Use the action menu (⋯) and Edit informations in the dashboard to delete draft assets
+1. Use the action menu (⋯) and Edit information in the dashboard to delete draft assets

 ![Edit Assets](../../../../documentation/static/img/front-end/assets/how-tos/assets-how-tos-save-drafts-dashboard-edit.png)